 - Spartanburg County, South Carolina, Minutes of the County Court 1794-1799, Brent H. Holcomb (1980), p196-7 [↩]

 - Greenville County Deed Book F, p216 (55 acres on Brush Creek of Reedy River, from William Blythe, witnessed by Patsy and Isaac Gray).
-I also note that William Rountree witnessed an Isaac Gray deed of 1801, and was involved in some sort fo lawsuit against Gray in 1800. [↩]
+Both deeds were witnessed by Isaac Gray and Patsy Gray, who has earalier owned the 200-acre plot.
+I also note that William Rountree witnessed an Isaac Gray deed of 1801, and was involved in some sort of lawsuit against Gray in 1800. [↩]

 - Plat Book A. #88. [↩]

 - The first Bedford County courthouse in Shelbyville was destroyed by a tornado in 1830.
 The replacement was burned in 1863.
 Its replacement was destroyed in a fire in 1934. [↩]

 - Grants #2611, 2618, and 2619.
 The latter two grants were entered in September 1809 as assignments from William T. Lewis. #2611 was an assignment of a warrant issued in 1808 to John Keiney, entered in August 1810. [↩]

 - Lincoln County Minute Docket Book 1[transcribed by DAR, 1936], p43. [↩]

 - Lincoln County, Tennessee Pioneers, Jane Warren Waller (1976), Vol. 5, p47. [↩]

 - Lincoln County Minute Docket Book 1[transcribed by DAR, 1936], p47. [↩]